Sindisil/lned/lned/docs/manual.md

 ## Print Suffixes

-Any command other than e, f, g, q, r, w, and ! may have an 'n' or 'p' added to their end.
-If this is the case, the command will be executed and then the new current line will be written as described under the 'n' (enumerate), and p (print) commands.
+Any command other than e, f, g, q, r, w, and ! may have an 'l', 'n', or 'p' added to their end.
+If this is the case, the command will be executed and then the new current line will be written as described under the 'l' (list), 'n' (enumerate), or p (print) commands.
 Only one print suffix is supported per command.

 Note that, although the 'g' (global) command cannot itself have a print suffix applied, commands supplied to the global command can.